 #21 Updated by Lucas Di Pentima almost 3 years ago

 Removed useless comments and simplified the regex on c5e7cbef5

 Test run: https://ci.curoverse.com/job/developer-run-tests/1035/

-#25 Updated by Peter Amstutz 19 days ago
+#25 Updated by Peter Amstutz over 2 years ago

 crunch-job (crunchv1) was broken by these changes because manifests that previously looked like

 Now have ":" quoted as \072